Why

 common questions.

-academic coaching evolved?
+has academic coaching evolved?

-nothing can beat one-on-one private instruction with an
+algebra, nothing beats one-on-one private instruction with

-engaging, expert private teacher.
+an engaging, expert private teacher.
 Indeed, it's been said

 Aristotle, and a log."